zemlyakov/basex-pdf-utils/README.md

 # basex-pdf-utils
-Java module for BaseX database with rotate and merge functions
+Java module for BaseX database with PDF rotate and merge functions